tobiasvanderwerff/flash-attention/README.md

 An implementation of flash attention in CUDA C++, for learning purposes.

+Requires CUDA >=11.4 for CUTLASS.
+See [CUTLASS docs for a list of supported GPUs](https://github.com/NVIDIA/cutlass/tree/main?tab=readme-ov-file#hardware).

 ## Setup

 Install `ccache` (used for faster compilation by using caching):